Single Convention on Narcotic Drugs: Non-medical and non-scientific purposes

 The Single Convention contains specific exemptions for drugs used for non-medical and non-scientific purposes.
-The most broad of these is Article 2(9), which permits a country to unilaterally exempt a drug that is commonly used in industry from nearly all control requirements of the convention, provided that the country ensures by appropriate means that the drug is not liable to be abused or have ill effects, and that the country include the quantity of the drug exempted under this article in its annual statistical submissions.
+The broadest is article 2 paragraph 9 of the Single Convention, which permits a country to unilaterally exempt a drug that is commonly used in industry from nearly all control requirements of the convention, provided that the country ensures by appropriate means that the drug is not liable to be abused or have ill effects, and that the country include the quantity of the drug exempted under this article in its annual statistical submissions.

 Other non-medical purposes that convention does not require the Parties to prohibit include the manufacture of substances not covered by the convention, the use of coca leaf as a flavoring agent, and the cultivation of the cannabis plant for industrial purposes.

 Some analysts suggest the "recreational use" of drugs is part of the "other than medical and scientific purposes," and therefore exempt from the measure of control of the convention, which are limited to "medical and scientific purposes;" others analysts have, however, suggested that "other than medical and scientific purposes" does not encompass recreational use.

-Malta seem to have followed article 2 paragraph 9 of the Single Convention, which allows to regulate the use of drugs, other than medical and scientific, in the context of industry.
+Malta seem to have followed article 2(9), which allows to regulate the use of drugs, other than medical and scientific, in the context of industry.